trolldbois/python-haystack/README.md

   a C header.

 Advanced use:
-  You can override methods isValid and loadMembers to implements advanced data loading and constraints validation.
+  You can override methods isValid and load_members to implements advanced data loading and constraints validation.

   See sslsnoop for loading cipher structures from void pointers